eclipsesource/tabris-js/README.md

 # Tabris.js

-This repository contains the JavaScript sources, examples, and documentation for [Tabris.js](http://tabrisjs.com), a cross-platform mobile framework that uses native widgets.
+Tabris.js is a cross-platform mobile framework that uses native widgets.
+Snippets and examples can be found on [tabrisjs.com](http://tabrisjs.com).

+## Source code

+The source code can be found at https://github.com/eclipsesource/tabris-js

 ## Build